bmchandler/AntScope2_LMDE/README.md

 ### Linux LMDE5/6 Dependencies/Packages
 I gave tracking this a go again on LMDE6, but due to the confusion of what was going on with the BLE commit, I ended up just installing everything.
 Technically, QT6 is also installed on my box, but that shouldn't be necessary.
 If you discover it is a problem for some reason, then same method will install QT6.
 Breaking up `sudo` commands so easier to check install list before installing.
+- `sudo apt install git` <-- so we can grab this repo.
 - `sudo apt install build-essential` <-- usual for about any source compiles.
 - `sudo apt install libusb-1.0-0-dev` <-- unsure if this was still needed, but wouldn't doubt it.
 - `sudo apt install qt5*`